 Analysis of results and challenges: This goal was met in FFY 2020.
 The LTCO continues to retain 6 staff.
 As noted in our data, we had a slight increase of volunteers for FFY 2020.
 68 volunteers donated 436 hours of volunteer time to the LTCO program.
 There was a significant decrease noted in the number of volunteer hours in FFY 2020.
 This is because the LTCO Volunteer Ombudsmen were also restricted from visiting facilities in March 2020.
 The LTCO program continues to recruit, train, and retain volunteers.
 The LTCO transitioned from the monthly in-person volunteer meetings and trainings to virtual meetings.
 This has kept many of our volunteers engaged in the program during COVID 19.

 Target #2: The LTCO will recruit and train at least 20 new volunteers annually.

 Number of Volunteers Trained

-Analysis of results and challenges: This goal has been met for the last three years.
-The OLTCO has been able to increase volunteer recruitment by posting on Facebook community pages and other social media efforts.
-We also communicate our volunteer needs during presentations at the Interagency monthly meetings of senior providers.
-We currently keep track of inactive volunteers in hopes that they will resume their volunteerism when they are ready.
+Analysis of results and challenges: This goal has been met for the last five years.
+The LTCO has increased our volunteer recruitment by posting on Facebook community pages, advertisements in the Senior Voice and other news media outlets and our social media efforts.
+The LTCO communicates our volunteer needs during presentations at the Interagency monthly meetings of senior providers.
+The LTCO currently keeps track of inactive volunteers in hopes that they will resume their volunteerism when they are ready.